Is there an appetite for global university-industry collaboration?

-If long-distance relationships are hard enough, imagine trying to start and maintain a collaborative research project between teams in academia and industry who are based on different sides of the globe.
+If long-distance relationships are hard enough, imagine trying to start and maintain a global university-industry collaboration, that is, a collaborative research project between teams in academia and industry who are based on different sides of the globe.
 It might make things easier if you can find a partner in your neighbourhood (or country), but science is a global enterprise.
 Getting innovation out of academic labs and onto the market requires collaborating with industry across borders.

 Location is a challenge for universities

 Some universities and research institutes, particularly those in Asia, Australia and South America, face a bigger challenge than others in establishing international collaborations with industry.
 Most of this comes down to location.
 In a lot of cases, a lack of national research and development (R&D) infrastructure means that there isn’t a domestic path that universities can take to commercialise a breakthrough or discovery with industry.

 This requirement to collaborate internationally was recently shared with us in a conversation with Fiona Nelms, the Director of Technology Transfer at the Australian National University: